Bank of England

 1997: The Bank was given responsibility for setting interest rates and it was announced that it would no longer be responsible for Government debt management

 In 1997 the Government announced its intention to transfer full operational responsibility for monetary policy to the Bank of England.
 The Bank was given its independence as a central bank.
 It was also announced that the Bank would cease to be responsible for the Government’s debt management.
 The UK Debt Management Office was created in April 1998 as an executive agency of HM Treasury to take over responsibility for debt management.
-The Bank's regulatory functions passed to the Financial Services Authority.
+The Bank's regulatory functions passed to the Financial Conduct Authority.